GRANT

 Use

-GRANT CREATE ON SCHEMA
+GRANT CREATE ON SCHEMAstatement are the following:-

 It does not grant permission to create a role, schema, or user objects.